EvictionLab/eviction-lab-website/content/eviction-tracking/jacksonville-fl.md

 {{% report_chart id="avg" data="/uploads/jacksonville_barchart.csv" %}}

-# Changes in eviction filings
+# Trends in eviction filings

-Eviction filings in Jacksonville were higher than average in January and February 2020.<sup>1</sup> That pattern reversed in March.
-Less than 50 cases were filed in both April and May.
-Filings increased by August 2020 following the expiration of the state-wide eviction moratorium.<sup>2</sup>
+This plot shows monthly eviction filings in Jacksonville over the last year.
+Filings are displayed relative to the pre-pandemic average for the same set of months.
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012–2016
 2. Filing data for 2020 onward collected by [January Advisors](https://www.januaryadvisors.com/)